 Option 2: Using the Science Journal App

 You can use an app called Science Journal to record data with your phone's accelerometer.
-Watch this video to learn how to measure acceleration and this video to learn how to record data with the app.
+To learn how to measure acceleration and how to record data with the app, review the relevant tutorials on this Science Journal tutorial page.
 Then, try out this procedure: